 Arch.
 Components - Seismic force for architectural components

 M & E Components - Seismic force for mechanical and electrical components

 Maps for Ss - 1996 NEHRP (USGS) maps for 0.2 sec. spectral acceleration with 2% P.E.

 Maps for S11 - 996 NEHRP (USGS) maps for 1.0 sec. spectral acceleration with 2% P.E.

 Program Assumptions and Limitations:

-1. For buildings, the program assumes the use of the equivalent lateral-force method for analysis, per Section 1617.4.
-For nonbuilding structures, Section 1622 is followed.
-For architectural, mechanical, and electrical components, Section 1621 is followed.
-The "simplified" method, per Section 1617.5, is not used in any of the calculation worksheets.
+1. For buildings, the program assumes the use of the equivalent lateral-force method for analysis, per IBC Section 1617.4, which defers to ASCE 7-02 Section 9.5.5.
+For nonbuilding structures, IBC Section 1622 defers to ASCE 7-02 Section 9.14 which is followed.
+For architectural, mechanical, and electrical components, IBC Section 1621 defers to ASCE 7-02 Section 9.6 which is followed.
+The "simplified" method, per IBC Section 1617.5, is not used in any of the calculation worksheets.

 2. The program assumes "regular" buildings and structures, with plan and vertical irregularities not being considered.
 Refer to Section 1616.5 for building configuration, and plan and vertical irregularity criteria.

 3. Worksheets for Multi-Level Buildings are applicable for buildings and structures up to 240 feet in height, with up to 15 levels.
 (Story deflections are to be determined from separate elastic 2D or 3D frame analysis.)